docqai/docq/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Docq offers self-hosted, private and secure AI for knowledge insight with minimal onboarding and operational effort.
+Docq offers private and secure AI to utilise your organisation's documents for knowledge insight with minimal onboarding and operational effort.

+- Self-hosting with your organisation's choice of cloud vendor.
+- Plug-n-Play with minimal onboarding and operational effort.
+- Multi-modal document format support including text and image.

+We offer Docq as a **turnkey** solution to maximise ROI for your organisation to adopt the latest AI innovations.

+- Open-source (AGPLv3) to address your organisation's security and compliance needs.
+- Commercial support available via a UK-based entity.
+- Re-licensing option also available.

 <p align="right">(<a href="#top">back to top</a>)</p>